 REMOVAL OF PARKED AND ABANDONED VEHICLES

-- Abandoned vehicles: Vehicles parked on the campus overnight without permission from the Campus Police Office will be presumed to have been abandoned.
+- Abandoned Vehicles: Vehicles parked on the campus overnight without permission from the VCCCD Police Department will be presumed to have been abandoned.
 If not claimed by the owner within 72 hours, it will be removed from the campus.

 - Vehicles impeding the operation of emergency equipment, obstructing traffic flow, or otherwise parked in such a manner so as to create a hazard to the safety of persons and property.

-- Any vehicle that is issued five or more citations to which the owner or person in control of the vehicle has not responded within 21 days of the last (fifth) citation.
+- Any vehicle that has been issued five or more citations to which the owner or person in control of the vehicle has not responded within 21 days of the last (fifth) citation.

 The Ventura County Community College District assumes no responsibility for damage to a vehicle, injury to its occupants, or theft of its contents while it is being operated or parked on any of the college campuses.
-Should your vehicle be involved in any of these contingencies, you should immediately notify Campus Police.
-If your vehicle becomes disabled on campus or if your battery is dead, Campus Police will assist you to the extent of their capability.
+Should your vehicle be involved in any of these contingencies, you should immediately notify the VCCCD Police Department.
+If your vehicle becomes disabled on campus or if your battery is dead, the VCCCD Police Department may be able to assist you to the extent of their capability.
 Please lock your vehicle and remove any valuable items from view to prevent theft.
-Also, please report any suspicious activity to Campus Police.
+Also, please report any suspicious activity to the VCCCD Police Department.